Skip to main content

 • Trade disputes also create conflict when world leaders pursue their own interests rather than thinking about international trade deals that benefit everyone involved.

-• Writing for IELTS Task 2 - Essay Answer
+• Writing Task IELTS - Essay Answer

 As the global population faces many challenges which will require innovative solutions to combat them and cater to its needs, there are certainly some common problems that are best tackled on an international basis with inter-country collaboration.
 However, not all problems identified require a globally applied solution.
 Some problems are best confronted by taking local or national circumstances into account, in order to be relevant and effective in producing the desired results.